joshdemeester-svg/acme-motors-api/replit.md

 - Commission settings (rate, timeline estimates)

 **Note**: Inventory and consignments are NOT seeded - these are dynamic data that accumulate through normal operation.
 Only the base configuration is seeded to ensure the site is functional on first deployment.

+**Security Note**: The default admin password in seed-data.ts should be changed immediately after first login to production.
+Consider updating the password in the admin panel or updating the seed file with a new password before deployment.